Windows Server 2019/2025 DNS Configuration Guide

 Conclusion

-You have successfully installed Windows Server 2019 and configured a DNS server for "HOMELAB.COM."
 This setup allows devices in your network to resolve hostnames efficiently.
 You can further enhance your setup by integrating Active Directory or additional network services.